-Liz qualified in 2004 and is a regular lecturer to local intermediaries on changes in tax, in particular at present the Residence Nil Rate Band.
+Liz was previously a partner and headed up the sizeable private client team in Guildford before becoming a consultant in 2020.
+She is a regular lecturer to local intermediaries on changes in tax, in particular at present the Residence Nil Rate Band.
 Recognised by both the leading legal directories, she is described by Chambers as having ‘very good interpersonal skills’ and ‘technical expertise of the highest calibre’ as well as being ‘incredibly empathetic’.
-The Legal 500 says that she ‘leads her team very well’ and has acknowledged her as being ‘excellent with clients’.
+The Legal 500 acknowledges her as being ‘excellent with clients’.

 Recent work highlights